Ash dieback (Chalara)

 Norfolk County Council is only responsible for trees growing on council property which includes adopted highway verges.

 In almost all cases, trees that are next to roads and Public Rights of Way are the responsibility of the adjacent landowner.

-To help us manage the disease, our Environment Transport and Development committee have commissioned a 3 year ash dieback project to assess the number and health of ash trees on or within falling distance of roads and council property.
+To help us manage the disease, our Environment Transport and Development committee have commissioned a three year ash dieback project to assess the number and health of ash trees on or within falling distance of roads and council property.
 Tree inspections are carried out in accordance with our Tree Safety Management policy and Addendum 1 – Chalara.

-For more information on Ash dieback, including how to recognise the disease, visit the Forestry Commission website.
+For more information on ash dieback, including how to recognise the disease, visit the Forestry Commission website.